apache/incubator-taverna-engine/README.md

     [INFO] Final Memory: 72M/274M
     [INFO] ------------------------------------------------------------------------

+The compilation *does not work on Windows* due to a [bug in Alibaba](http://www.openrdf.org/issues/browse/ALI-18).
+The plugin will however install and work in Taverna running on Windows.

 Note that to work with Taverna's plugin system, the build is specific for a particular Taverna version.
 To build this plugin for a different